-J ward was built in 1859 and opened in 1861 as a Goldfields prison were three men were hung and buried in the courtyard.
+J ward was built in 1859 and opened in 1861 as a Goldfields prison called the Ararat County Gaol where three men were hung and buried in the courtyard.
 In 1886 it was acquired by the lunacy department as a section of Aradale Lunatic Asylum remained as J Ward.
 It would serve as a prison to the criminally insane housing the most mentally disturbed and dangerous men in Victoria right up until 1991 when it was closed.
-One of these men was Mr Bill Wallace.
+One of these men was Mr. Bill Wallace.

 On his 100th birthday, the staff at J Ward gifted him a chess set as a gesture.
 He loved to play chess.
-The Chess board is still on display in the.
+The Chessboard is still on display in the.
 J Ward museum.
-The general public soon got word that there was a 100 year old inmate at J Ward and quickly petitioned for his released.
+The general public soon got word that there was a 100-year-old inmate at J Ward and quickly petitioned for his release.
 As he never went to court they wanted to prove his innocence.
 After 3 years the Government agreed to release him but there was one catch.
-Mr Wallace didn’t want to leave.
+Mr. Wallace didn’t want to leave.
 His exact words were quoted to be “Don’t be f***ing silly, I live here’.
-Realistically, Mr Wallace had lived there for almost 60 years.
+Realistically, Mr. Wallace had lived there for almost 60 years.
 Where would he go?
 What kind of life could he even have?

 He was eventually moved to the geriatric ward at Aradale Lunatic Asylum which was J Ward’s sister where he eventually passed away at the age of 107 just one month short of his 108th birthday.